A quick, tasty, and filling recipe for chicken curry.

 - 3 teaspoons your favorite yellow curry powder or combination of curry spices (such as garam masala)

-- 1 Tbsp coconut oil, rice bran oil, or olive oil
+- 1 Tbsp coconut oil or extra virgin olive oil

 - 1 medium-large onion, thinly sliced crosswise (about 2 cups